ossf/wg-best-practices-os-developers/docs/spp/Simplest-Possible-Process.md

 * Page regeneration is trivial to trigger (it's automatically handled by GitHub), and the regeneration is fast
   (because there are relatively few pages to regenerate).
-* They all under `*.openssf.org`, making it clear they the work from our group (the OpenSSF).
+* They all under `*.openssf.org`, making it clear that the work is from our group (the OpenSSF).

-Once set up, these web pages are quickly and automatically updated once the repo's main branch is updated.
+Once set up, these web pages are quickly and automatically updated whenever the repo's main branch is updated.
 The source materials are version-controlled, and the contributors can simply "work like they've always worked".

 ### Non-problems

-Some potential issues have been noted, but we believe we have adequate solutions:
+Some potential issues have been noted, but we believe they are not really problems or have adequate solutions:

 1. *Common CSS*.
 If many repos use this approach, it would be a pain to have to individually update each one to update the CSS if that happens.
-   The "obvious" solution is to have a repo for just the CSS, and then have all other OpenSSF repos include that CSS.
+   The "obvious" solution is to have a repo for just the CSS, and then have all other OpenSSF repos "include" that common CSS from their own CSS.
    Then there would be one place to update CSS.
    If we have that many repos, we can implement this, and have the one-time cost of changing each publishing repo to use it.
+   We don't need to do that now, we can wait until there are many uses.
 2. *Abandoned domain names*.
 If a repo is deleted, we also need to delete the repo entry.
    Repo deletion is incredibly rare (we've never done it in 3 years),